Jeff Varner Issues Huge Apology To Zeke Smith After ‘Survivor: Game Changers’ Shocker

 — Hannah Shapiro (@HannahLilNessen) April 13, 2017

 The fans are replying to Jeff Varner and sharing their thoughts.
 A lot of people think that it is really sweet that he reached out and gave this big apology.
-A lot of people are sticking up for Varner saying he should be forgiven since he did apologize.
+A lot of people are sticking up for Varner, saying he should be forgiven since he did apologize.
 Several people are commenting about how if Jeff thought everyone knew he would have never done this, so they don’t seem to believe him about that part of his story.
 Right now, Varner isn’t explaining to everyone why he is saying something that they feel like is a contradiction.

 It will be interesting to see how things go down on the big reunion at the end of Survivor: Game Changers.
 You know that what Jeff Varner did to Zeke Smith tonight is going to come out on that show.
 It may take that long to find out if Zeke has been able to forgive Varner for what he did to him tonight.
 On the new episode tonight, they did hug it out before Varner was sent home, but this was filmed a while ago.
 They didn’t even have to vote because everyone was so upset with Varner it was obvious he would be the one going home.
 This could have actually saved Ozzy from getting sent home tonight.